Chuck Share: Celtics/Waterloo Hawks

-St. Louis: 3 NBA Finals, Championship
+St. Louis: 2 NBA Finals, Championship

 On December 21, 1953, Share was traded by the Fort Wayne Pistons to the Milwaukee Hawks for Max Zaslofsky.

 In seven seasons with the Milwaukee/St Louis Hawks, Share averaged a near double-double of 9.2 points and 9.9 rebounds.
 His role as a rebounding force in the middle, setting screens and playing strong defense freed Naismith Basketball Hall of Fame teammates Bob Pettit, Ed Macauley, Cliff Hagan and Slater Martin to better play their games.
-Share was named as the team captain and the Hawks made the NBA Finals against the Celtics for three consecutive years.
+Share was named as the team captain and the Hawks made the NBA Finals against the Celtics in 1957 and 1958.

 Share was the captain of the 1958 NBA champion St. Louis Hawks team.
-In the 1958 NBA Finals victory against the Celtics, Share averaged 6.2 points and 6.0 rebounds in the six game series, in a key reserve role.
+In the 1958 NBA Finals victory against the Celtics, Share averaged 6.2 points and 6.0 rebounds in the six-game series, in a key reserve role.

 On February 1, 1960, the Hawks traded Share, Nick Mantis and Willie Merriweather to the Minneapolis Lakers for Larry Foust.
 Initially, Share refused to go to the Lakers, but he reconsidered and went to Minneapolis in time for the playoffs.
 The Lakers were eventually defeated by the Hawks in the Western Division Finals.

-Share then retired at the end of the 1959-1960 season.
+Share then retired at the end of the 1959–1960 season.

 Overall, Share played nine years in the NBA for the Fort Wayne Pistons, Milwaukee/St. Louis Hawks and the Minneapolis Lakers.
 He played 596 games, with 4,928 points and 4,986 rebounds.
 His career averages were 8.3 points and 8.4 rebounds.
 Share led the NBA in disqualifications during the 1954–55 season.

 Personal life

 After retiring from basketball, Share never left the St. Louis area and pursued business ventures.
 Share started Sharick Packaging, Inc.and then sold Sharick in 1985.
 He then formed Sylvan-Edge Farm with his wife, Rose.

-Share died on June 7, 2012 in Chesterfield, Missouri, at age 85.
-He had lived in Creve Coeur, Missouri and was survived by his wife Rose and daughters Ann and Cindy.
+Share died on June 7, 2012, in Chesterfield, Missouri, at age 85.
+He had lived in Creve Coeur, Missouri, and was survived by his wife Rose and daughters Ann and Cindy.